ezrarag/IBMS/README.md

 - `npm run build` - Build for production
 - `npm run lint` - Run linter
 - `npm run type-check` - TypeScript type checking

+## Site Access

+The site is protected by password authentication.
+Visitors must enter a password to access any page on the site.

+### Passwords

+**Admin Password**: `admin123` (for site owner)
+**Temp Password**: `temp123` (for temporary access that can be shared)

+**Note**: These are default passwords.
+In production, set these via environment variables:
+- `ADMIN_PASSWORD` - Admin password for site owner
+- `TEMP_PASSWORD` - Temporary password for shared access

+Unauthorized users (those without a valid password) will be redirected to `https://readyaimgo.biz` after attempting to access the site.

+### How It Works

+1. All pages are protected by middleware that checks for an authentication cookie
+2. Unauthenticated users are redirected to `/auth` page
+3. Users enter password on `/auth` page
+4. Password is verified against `ADMIN_PASSWORD` or `TEMP_PASSWORD` environment variables
+5. Valid passwords set an authentication cookie (valid for 30 days)
+6. Invalid passwords trigger redirect to `https://readyaimgo.biz`

 ## Tech Stack